-I’ve met quite a number of people who are still largely hesitant about using Airbnb as a platform to book accommodation when travelling domestically or abroad.
-I admit, there are more variables and unknowns when booking through the self-hosted site than there would be by booking a hotel.
-But then again, is there?
+I admit, there are some variables and unknowns when booking through the self-hosted site but no more than you would find booking a hotel.
 With hotels you still have to be wary about the pictures not looking like the actual rooms, health standards, cleanliness, overbooking etc. With Airbnb I would argue it’s often times better and more of a chance you’ll get what you’re looking for because Airbnb’s customer service is unbelievable (trust me I’ve experienced it).

 I’ve booked Airbnb a few times and while I don’t consider myself an expert, I have learned a few things along the way.
 So here are some tips to help you make sure you’re getting the right accommodations (Click HERE to get $40 off your first stay!):